KennyHT/learn-kubernetes/labs/rbac.md

 !!! note

-    If you're ever running commands that need Cluster level access, switch back to the `docker-for-desktop` context by running `kubectl config use-context docker-for-desktop`.
+    If you're ever running commands that need Cluster level access, switch back to original context setup for your cluster.)